zunkraz/zunkraz/README.md

 ### Hi there 👋
 I'm Antonio, a software dev student  and student in materials science.
-I'm currently studying in https://students.soyhenry.com/ where i'm learning technologies like  react.js, Express, Node Js, JavaScript and else more.
+I'm currently studying in https://students.soyhenry.com/ where i'm learning technologies like  react.js, Express, Node Js, JavaScript and  more.
 You can check my projects in https://codepen.io/zunkraz  and  visit some repos for check my works.